 - Never leave valuables inside your vehicle – especially where they can be seen

-Adding layers of protection like immobilizing devices can help prevent thieves from hot-wiring your vehicle.
+Adding layers of protection like immobilizing devices can also help prevent thieves from hot-wiring your vehicle.
 The NICB recommends smart keys, fuse cut-offs, fuel pump disablers and wireless ignition authentication.

 If you DO fall victim to vehicle theft, contact police immediately to file a stolen-vehicle report.
 You will need this police report to file an auto claim with MAPFRE Insurance.
 If you have comprehensive coverage on your auto insurance policy, you may be covered for the theft but your agent will discuss your specific coverage options with you.